coderamen666/srd-v3.5-md/spells/magic-overview.md

 ### Preparing Wizard Spells

-A wizard's level limits the number of spells she can prepare and cast.
+A wizard’s level limits the number of spells she can prepare and cast.
 Her high Intelligence score might allow her to prepare a few extra spells.
 She can prepare the same spell more than once, but each preparation counts as one spell toward her daily limit.
-To prepare a spell the wizard must have an Intelligence score of at least 10 + the spell's level.
+To prepare a spell the wizard must have an Intelligence score of at least 10 + the spell’s level.

 **Rest:** To prepare her daily spells, a wizard must first sleep for 8 hours.
 The wizard does not have to slumber for every minute of the time,